-What it measures, why it predicts long-term health, and how to measure your baseline.
+What it measures, why it predicts longevity, and how to test yourself.

 You can estimate your VO₂ max without a lab: simple field tests, fitness apps, and online calculators make it accessible and straightforward.
 When you understand what the number means and how it compares to others your age, it gives you clear, useful insight into your current fitness and health.

-To put your VO₂ max in context, the charts below show typical ranges by age and gender.
-Find your age group and scan across to see the full range—from lower fitness levels to the top 2%.
+To put your VO₂ max in peer-level context, the charts below show typical ranges by age and gender.
+Find your age group and scan across to see the full range, from lower fitness levels to the top 2%.

 Notice the wide spread within each category, often 5 points or more.
 Steady progress upward, even within your current band, corresponds to meaningful gains in functional capacity and long-term health.

 This becomes especially relevant as we age.
-VO₂ max typically declines ~10% per decade after early adulthood, but regular cardio training can cut this to ~5%—or in some cases, temporarily reverse it.
-Modest improvement delivers amplified benefits at 55 and older, helping preserve independence and performance longer.
+VO₂ max typically declines about 10% per decade after early adulthood.
+Regular cardio training can cut the decline, however, and it's possible to improve fitness at any age.

-Improving your VO₂ max is one of the most effective ways to extend lifespan, rivaling or exceeding the impact of quitting smoking, lowering blood pressure, or managing diabetes.
+Improving your VO₂ max is one of the most effective ways to extend your potential lifespan, rivaling or exceeding the impact of quitting smoking, lowering blood pressure, or managing diabetes.

 Here’s what that looks like in practice.

-At lower fitness levels, reserve is limited.
+At lower fitness levels, the margin is limited.
 A VO₂ max in the mid-20s (mL/kg/min) often makes brisk walking or climbing stairs feel demanding.
 Values in the low-30s can restrict sustained hiking or recreational sports.

 An increase of just a few points changes this.
 Your regular activities feel less taxing, with noticeable reductions in perceived effort.
 Recovery speeds up, and your body manages challenges—like illness, intense training, or high-stress periods—more effectively.